jcwells18/Python-Challenge/README.md

 - calculcates the greatest increase and decrease dae and amount

 This script also exports to a txt file and shows results in terminal.

+PyPoll
+This script analyzes an election data set.

+This script calculates:
+- total number of votes
+- the number of votes and percentage of total for each candidate
+- the winner baesd on popular vote